The-WebOps-Club/open-soft-interiit15/README.md

 Constraints

--You will have 100 videos of each 3-8MB roughly (in total say about 500MB) -In addition, 1000s of rich text content like Weather info, Commodities info, Educational info -Phones have sporadic Data connection, may have 1 to 4 hrs of connectivity every day -Data Speed (2G) is assumed to be in the range of 22 to 80 Kbps (average: ~56Kbps) -Maximum Data storage available on phone will be 256 MB
+* You will have 100 videos of each 3-8MB roughly (in total say about 500MB)
+* In addition, 1000s of rich text content like Weather info, Commodities info, Educational info
+* Phones have sporadic Data connection, may have 1 to 4 hrs of connectivity every day
+* Data Speed (2G) is assumed to be in the range of 22 to 80 Kbps (average: ~56Kbps)
+* Maximum Data storage available on phone will be 256 MB

 Evaluation Criteria

--Fully Database searchable with rich experience offline -Relevant content made available offline, Maximum search hits during offline.
+* Fully Database searchable with rich experience offline
+* Relevant content made available offline, Maximum search hits during offline.
--System should have offline Learning capability and it should benefit the entire user-base -Any innovative ideas using phone capabilities like Bluetooth or any other way to optimise data-usage.
+* System should have offline Learning capability and it should benefit the entire user-base
+* Any innovative ideas using phone capabilities like Bluetooth or any other way to optimise data-usage.

 PS: This can be simulated on stand-alone or web-app, not necessary to showcase as an Android app, it left to the Student's ability.